 Dr. Pierre Theodore, VP Medical Devices, Johnson & Johnson

-Luckily, SBHF’s surgical center has recently been outfitted with laparoscopic equipment, thanks to Dr. Pierre Theodore who coordinated donations from Stryker and Johnson & Johnson/Ethicon.
+Luckily, SBHF’s surgical center (built with support from USAID's American Schools and Hospitals Abroad program, with thanks to the generosity of the American people) has recently been outfitted with laparoscopic equipment, thanks to Dr. Pierre Theodore who coordinated donations from Stryker and Johnson & Johnson/Ethicon.
 This new equipment would allow Chief Surgeon Dr. Luther Ward and the surgical team to do the procedure without creating a huge incision in Nadine’s abdomen.
 This was to be the first laparoscopic operation done at St. Boniface.
 The thoracic surgery team at University of California San Francisco Medical Center consulted on the case and the laparoscopic procedure that Nadine needed.
 As Dr. Pierre Theodore explains, this consortium of industry, academia, and effective global health NGOs is what makes high level care possible in such a resource-starved area:

 As Dr. Theodore explained, "the global partnership between Johnson & Johnson, UCSF, Dr. Luther Ward's leadership, and the excellent staff and facilities at St. Boniface Hospital, is what makes it possible to bring advanced medical care to this very rural area of one of the poorest countries in the world."